ariel17/ariel17.github.io/_posts/2018-11-30-from-zero-to-vim.md

 ![raw vim](/assets/vim/raw-vim.png)

-And is all for now.
+And this is all for now too.
 I will keep posting on my progress.